Garite/BrickLinkR/README.md

 # BrickLinkR
 R Shiny web application to assist with BrickLink inventory management.

+This app is developmental and at any given time is unlikely to work without error given I have no involvement in the development of the BrickLink API or the BrickLink website in general.

+In its current form it can only run in the browser from the account of a specific BrinkLink user using their unique API credentials.
+My credentials (obviously) are excluded along with other R code required for the app to run.

 ## Price Guide

 See ttem sales and stock for any part, set, or minifig in a given condition and color with graphs, tables and statistics.